alexbfree/thesis/src/chapter-10.md

 The collaborative opportunities have been significant.
 Without this PhD, I would never have had the opportunities to discuss and develop models for personal data interaction and improved ecosystem negotiability with experts at the BBC, Hestia.ai and the wider _MyData_ community.
 Alongside these formal collaborations, I have disseminated ideas through blogs, tweets, workshop papers and lectures, which has helped to refine and clarify ideas but also to stimulate valuable discussions with interested people to gain feedback that helped develop the models and my own learning further.

 This opportunity has opened doors that have allowed me to pivot my career towards putting these learnings into action, working on important projects [[7.2](#7.2)] to explore how data interaction reforms can be realised in practice, and how we can become not just innovators but social data activists.
+Thanks to this research, I am now a Senior UX Designer with BBC Newcastle, where I will be able to bring the benefits of this research to the general public through the design of services and interfaces that aim to inform, educate and entertain people in their everyday lives.
 I now know how to begin to have an impact, how to work on building that better HDR future I and my participants have imagined.
 It is the journey of a lifetime, and also one that is in many ways just beginning.
 I hope that my work and this thesis can contribute to a better, more human-centric digital world, and I can't wait to see where this leads.

-Legacy of This Thesis to The Future of Human Data Relations{#10.2}
+Legacy of This Thesis to The Future of Human Data Relations{#10.OLD2}
 -----------------------------------------------------------

+<span class="movenote">MOVE SOME DETAILS OF CONTRIBUTIONS ETC HERE FROM C1</span>
+<span class="editnote">UPDATE THIS SECTION TO INCLUDE SOME DETAIL AS WELL AS HIGH LEVEL</span>

 This thesis offers a detailed understanding of individual needs around data interaction and data-centric service relationships [[Chapter 6](#chapter-6)], backed by participatory action research in both public sector and private sector Case Studies [[Chapter 4](#chapter-4); [Chapter 5](#chapter-5)], providing a clear answer to the two primary research questions RQ1 [[3.3.1](#RQ1)] and RQ2 [[3.3.2](#RQ2)]: People want visible, understandable and useable<sup>[10](#fn10)</sup> data, process transparency, individual oversight capabilities and involvement in decision making.